midlantica/LovelyBunchOfCoconuts/content/quotes/When-the-people-fear-the-government-Thomas-Jefferson.md

 ---
-title: "When the people fear the government"
+title: 'When the people fear the government'
 ---

 ## "When the people fear the government, there is tyranny; when the government fears the people, there is liberty."